Skip to main content

 delete_file("/etc/passwd") # Verdict: BLOCK — ExecutionBlockedError raised

+ExecutionBlockedError carries three fields that explain exactly what happened: what_happened, policy_triggered, and how_to_fix.
 Catch it to handle blocks gracefully in your agent loop.

-Load a policy file
+## Load a policy file

-Create guard_config.yaml in your project root:
+Create `guard_config.yaml` in your project root:

 version: "1.0"